-Conjure trap (magic) – Requires one or two basic components of intended trap, which will be assembled magically, and may have magical properties.
-Detecting the trap requires a perception check versus the caster’s spell save.
-Cost: 2 magic points.
+Conjure trap (magic) – perception check versus caster’s spell save.
+Requires one or two basic components of intended trap.
+Will be assembled magically, and may have magical properties.
+Cost: 2 MP.

 Arrow trap (magical) – an arrow dispenser is hidden in a nearby wall, and triggered when a living entity walks past it; T10 reflex check or suffer 1 damage.

 Collapsing ceiling – typically set in entryways, collapsing ceilings are triggered when entering a room.
 Roll 1d10: on a roll of 5 or lower, the trap affects the first two adventurers in the room; otherwise, it only affects the first.
 When triggered, an adventurer must save 10 or lose half of their current HP.

 Teleportation trap – when an adventurer steps into the trap’s radius (which is usually 5 feet), they are instantly teleported to a random location in the dungeon; affects only one adventurer.

 Note: if this trap is an illusion, then teleportation occurs only in the victim’s mind.
 They believe themselves to be in another location, and as a result, are not aware of their physical surroundings.
 The effects last 1d10 rounds.